top of page

 Market Street

-The factory was originally located on Market Street, slap bang in the middle of town, diagonally opposite the Grand Hotel.
-The site of the old factory is where Lewis Furniture Store currently stands.
-The factory was later relocated to the Industrial area.
+The original factory was located on Market Street, right in the center of town, diagonally across from the Grand Hotel.
+The site later became the home of what is now Lewis Furniture Store.
+As the business expanded, the factory eventually moved to the industrial area.

-Phil Toube shared Simon Lieberthal’ s incredible obituary which the Stellelander carried on 19 June 1958.
-As a mark of respect, the towns shops closed the afternoon of his funeral.
+Phil Toube later shared Simon Lieberthal’s obituary, published in the Stellelander on 19 June 1958.
+As a sign of the deep respect Simon earned, the town’s shops closed for the afternoon of his funeral, marking the passing of a man whose business and character made a lasting impact on Vryburg.

 Stellelander 1940